hanwenzhu/dreamhoi/README.md

 3.

 ## License
+DreamHOI is released under MIT License.
 Some parts of this project uses third-party software.
 See [LICENSE](LICENSE) for their respective notices and licenses.